The Merit Order

 About me

-I work at the intersection of batteries and electricity markets at REV Renewables, a clean energy infrastructure developer.
-This is a personal hobby; usual disclaimers about everything shared here.
+I work at the intersection of batteries and electricity markets.
+I most recently optimized grid-scale battery operation and development at REV Renewables, a clean energy infrastructure company.

-If you need chart spam and niche energy memes clogging up your timeline as well as your inbox, I’m on Twitter @BPBartholomew.
+If you need chart spam and niche energy memes clogging up your timeline as well as your inbox, I’m on Twitter and BlueSky @BPBartholomew.

 1